 Muted colors are: subtle colors, that are not bright or have been subdued, dulled or grayed.
 The opposite of a muted color is a bright, vivid, saturated color.

 Compare the colors that you see in the sky on a cloudy day to the colors you see on a bright and sunny day.
 The tones of color found in the cloudy day are typically less bright, duller and more muted compared to those of the sunny day.

 There are several ways to take a bright saturated color and make it into a more muted version:

 - Mix a color with its complementary color to create a more muted color (for example, you can make a less saturated red by mixing it with green)

 - White (this will also lighten the color)

 - Brown or any earth tone color

-However, each method has different results and it is good too experiment when learning what muted colors are.
+However, each method for how to make muted colors has different results.
+So, it is good to experiment when learning what muted colors are and not be afraid to “mess up”.
 As it all depends on what kind of color tone you need in a certain situation.
 The best way to create the perfect muted tones for your muted color palette, is to mix and experiment until you find what you need.

 Why use muted colors in my painting?

 I have a favorite quote by C.S.
 Lewis ‘Don’t use words too big for the subject.
 Don’t say ‘infinitely’ when you mean ‘very’; otherwise you’ll have no word left when you want to talk about something really infinite.’
 Though C.S.
 Lewis was not a painter, this statement could not be more true when talking about color.